 No big deal.

-Like my own Irish-American father, Greg’s reddened skin was marbled with little brown dots of melanin, betraying days spent under the sun.
+Like my own Irish-English-American father, Greg’s reddened skin was marbled with little brown dots of melanin, betraying days spent under the sun.
 (We pale Celts go from zero to lobster in 20 minutes of sun.)
 No doubt a result of Sunday afternoons greeting parishioners on church steps, stretching back to his missionary year working as an associate pastor in Bolivia.
 Or so I imagined.

 In the Catholic calendar, this Saturday was also the feast of the Immaculate Heart of Mary, the mother of Jesus, who pondered all manner of painful things in her heart.
 A whole holy day spent on a mother’s pained worry.
 I wondered what – who – was passing through Greg’s mind as his fingers swirled upon his crossed arms.